Erik Jones: 2017

-2018: First Cup win
+2018

 On July 11, 2017, it was announced that Jones would make the long-anticipated move to the JGR No. 20 car full-time in 2018, replacing Kenseth.
 This coincided with Furniture Row Racing's announcement that they would shut down the No. 77 team to focus on the No. 78 team with Martin Truex Jr., who would go on to win the 2017 MENCS Championship.

 On July 7, 2018, Jones captured his first career Cup Series win at the 2018 Coke Zero Sugar 400 at Daytona International Speedway after going into overtime second alongside Truex Jr. but got a big push from Chris Buescher and held off Truex Jr. on the final lap.
 This win secured him in the Playoffs, but was eliminated in the Round of 16 after disastrous finishes at Las Vegas and the Charlotte Roval.
-Jones finished the season 15th in points.
+Jones finished the season fifteenth in points.

-2019: First Southern 500 victory
+2019

 On September 2, 2019, Jones scored his second career Cup Series win at Darlington, securing him in the 2019 Playoffs.
 Four days later, he confirmed that he signed a contract extension with JGR to drive the No. 20 in 2020.
 Heading into the playoffs, Jones started 26th at Las Vegas, and worked his way up to the top 10 by the end of Stage 1.
-During the race, Jones had reported his throttle was stuck and had to go behind the wall.
-He returned to the track 16 laps down, Jones ultimately finished 36th, 26 points from the cutoff line.
-At Richmond, Jones ran top 10 in the latter part of the night and was able to finish 4th, but was disqualified when his car was discovered to have a rear-wheel alignment issue during post-race inspection.
+During the race, Jones reported that his throttle was stuck and that he had to go behind the wall.
+He returned to the track sixteen laps down.
+Jones ultimately finished 36th, 26 points from the cutoff line.
+At Richmond, Jones ran in the top-ten in the latter part of the night and was able to finish fourth, but was disqualified when his car was discovered to have a rear-wheel alignment issue during post-race inspection.
 He left Richmond 45 points down from the cutoff line.
 Jones was in a must-win situation heading to the Charlotte Roval.
-However coming to a restart, Jones was involved in a multi-car incident heading into turn 1.
+However, coming to a restart, Jones was involved in a multi-car incident heading into turn 1.
 The damage was significant enough to puncture his radiator and eliminate him from the Round of 16.

-2020: Final season at JGR
+2020

-Jones kicked off 2020 by winning the Busch Clash; despite being involved in three accidents towards the end of the race, further wrecks among the field led to multiple overtime attempts.
-On the third overtime, Jones received a push from Hamlin on the final lap to win.
+Jones kicked off 2020 by winning the Busch Clash; despite being involved in three accidents towards the end of the race, further wrecks on the field led to multiple overtime attempts.
+In the third overtime, Jones received a push from Hamlin on the final lap to win.
 In August 2020, after fellow Toyota team Leavine Family Racing announced the sale of their team, it was announced that JGR would be parting ways with Jones at season's end, ending a long-time relationship that dated back to 2012.
 Jones would end up missing the playoffs after being involved in a wreck at Daytona, a race he would need to win to lock himself in.
-Jones would go winless for the first time since his rookie season in 2017 and finish 17th in points.
+Jones would go winless for the first time since his rookie season in 2017 and finish seventeenth in points.